huyhoang1001/async-telemetry-gateway/blog.md

 - **Type safety** ensures exactly one message per channel
 - **Cancellation support** via dropping either half

+**Sender and Receiver Lifecycle**

+`oneshot` channels have the most restrictive lifecycle of all primitives, designed for exactly one message exchange:

+- **Creation**: `oneshot::channel()` creates a linked sender/receiver pair
+- **Single use consumption**:
+  - `sender.send(value)` consumes the sender, making it unusable afterward
+  - `receiver.await` consumes the receiver, returning the sent value
+  - Both operations can only happen once per channel pair
+- **Cancellation semantics**:
+  - If sender drops before sending: `receiver.await` returns `Err(RecvError)`
+  - If receiver drops before receiving: `sender.send()` returns `Err(SendError(value))`
+  - Either half can detect cancellation by the other half
+- **Timeout handling**: The receiver can be wrapped in `tokio::time::timeout()` to detect unresponsive senders
+- **Memory efficiency**: After message exchange, both halves are consumed and all memory is freed automatically

+This lifecycle makes `oneshot` perfect for request-response patterns where you need guaranteed cleanup and cancellation detection.

 ### State Synchronization via `watch` Channels

 `watch` channels solve the "current state" distribution problem by maintaining single-value semantics with efficient multi-reader access: